hxuhack/logic_bombs/README.md

 # Project Overview
 This project consists of a set of small programs with logic bombs.
 The logic bomb can be triggered when certain conditions are met.

+## Structure
+logic_bombs
+|--src: the source codes of logic bombs with C
+|--src_cpp: the source codes of logic bombs with C++
+|--scripts: batch evaluation of symbolic execution tools on the logic bombs

 ## Usage
 The project is for linux platform.
 To compiler the logic bombs, you have to install python3.4.
 ```